hmcts/pre-api/README.md

 > **Note** ℹ️
 > This command loads all the environment variables defined in your `.env` file (ignoring any lines that start with `#`, which are comments) and exports them into your current session.
-This makes the variables available to the application when you run it Without the command, the application won't have the values it needs to function correctly.
+This makes the variables available to the application when you run it.
+Without the command, the application won't have the values it needs to function correctly.

 ### Building the application